dialogflow34/Chat-Bot/README.md

 # Chat-Bot

-Providing All the required codes used while creating Chat Bot and showing different Use cases in BOOK.
+Providing All the required codes used while creating Chat Bot and showing different Use cases in the book.
 It Includes following:

 a.
 Agent's Json file for all use cases described in book.